Skip to main content

 How Does TRT Affect Individuals with Congestive Heart Failure?

-Congestive (HF) presents a different set of physiological considerations.
+Congestive heart failure (HF) presents a different set of physiological considerations.
 HF is a condition where the heart muscle is unable to pump blood effectively, often leading to fatigue, fluid retention, and reduced exercise capacity.
 Interestingly, low testosterone is highly prevalent in men with HF and is independently associated with worse outcomes and reduced functional capacity.

 • Improved Exercise Capacity Studies have shown significant improvements in the six-minute walk test and peak oxygen consumption, indicating better physical function and endurance.